 3.The purchaser must not already be the title owner of a property, have right of usufruct, use, habitation or residuary right of ownership in another property in the municipality in which the property to be purchased is located.

 4.The purchaser must not own, have the right of usufruct, use, habitation or residuary right of ownership in another property purchased with the concession allowed for a prima casa.

 Purchases that differ from the above will be evaluated with our assistance.

 Surveyor’s fee – we can organize a property survey on your behalf.
 This cost is not covered in our fee and will be payable directly to the technician upon receipt of the survey.

-Rubbish tax - it is payable in four instalments or all at once if you prefer.
+Rubbish tax - this arrives by post from the local municipality and is payable in four installments, or all at once if you prefer.

 Utilities - electricity, water, gas, telephone (if applicable)